 The bill’s titles are written by its sponsor.

 Length: 50 pages

-This bill was introduced on December 17, 2010, in a previous session of Congress, but was not enacted.
+This bill was introduced on December 17, 2010, in a previous session of Congress, but it did not receive a vote.

 Dec 17, 2010